 In 2007, the unit was acquired by the Foss Maritime Company of Seattle, Washington.
 Where the tug, and the barge retained her name.

 Powered by two, six cylinder, Caterpillar 6M551AK diesel engines.
 Turning two, bronze, controllable pitch propellers.
-For a rated 8,800 horsepower.
+She was a twin screw tug, rated at 8,800 horsepower.

 Her electrical service is provided by three, 400kW generator sets.
 The tug's capacities are 220,055 gallons of fuel, and 11,359 gallons of water.